-1.2.f Liability
+1.2.g Liability

 The University is not responsible for loss of, damage to, or theft of residents' personal belongings.
-The resident is solely responsible for any damages to property not owned by The University, and is protected by the tenant insurance purchased through Campus Living.
+The resident is solely responsible for any damages to property not owned by The University.
+Insurance coverage for such loss and damage may be provided through the insurance residents are required to purchase through HUB international.